 The Constitution has a major flaw—there is no way to stop a runaway judiciary, based on first principles (impeaching a justice for an interpretation which Congressmen and women disagree with seems risky and unstable).
 We are now in danger of being run completely by enlightened Philosopher-Kings who gleefully thwart the will of the people when it suits them.
 The legislative and executive branches can only sit passively and helplessly, as the enlightened Philosopher-Kings dismantle their laws.

-Unfortunately the only solution is political.
+Unfortunately the only realistic solution is political, which changes with each election.
 People must elect politicians who will nominate or vote for judges and Justices who respect Article One and the entire Constitution in its original context—who will also let its silence stand.
 Hopefully the conservative Philosopher-Kings won’t change their reasonable judicial philosophy and turn aggressive and progressive, when they occupy their seats of power.